Lucksom/bookmark-backup-project/README.md

-# bookmark-backup-project
-​A browser extension to securely backup and restore your bookmarks to Google Drive using the Drive API.
-Built with JavaScript and Manifest V2 and v3.
+​Bookmark Cloud Backup
+​Privacy Policy
+​This extension only accesses your Google Drive to save and restore your own bookmark backups.
+We do not collect, store, or share any personal data or browsing history with third parties.